diethylbenzene/kuroneko/README.md

 THINGS TO KNOW:
 - KuroNeko only works with KissAnime!
-- Be aware that KuroNeko doesn't know exactly what episodes to download, so it will download EVERYTHING from each anime homepage (even the _Ending and the _Opening files!)
 - KuroNeko will download the latest episode first, and work its way down the list.
 - KuroNeko will also only download the highest quality episodes of each anime.
 While we all enjoy the high quality, the episodes will also take up a lot of space on your computer.